systemd/mkosi/mkosi.md

 `TarStripSELinuxContext=`, `--tar-strip-selinux-context`

-: If running on a SELinux-enabled system (Fedora Linux, CentOS), files inside the container are tagged with SELinux context extended attributes (`xattrs`), which may interfere with host SELinux rules in building or further container import stages.
+: If running on a SELinux-enabled system (Fedora Linux, CentOS, Rocky), files inside the container are tagged with SELinux context extended attributes (`xattrs`), which may interfere with host SELinux rules in building or further container import stages.
 This option strips